By Andrew J. Kaner

 In the end, the clients were extremely happy and are very proud of their pool.
 I share their feelings with the added satisfaction of knowing that the entire project team successfully ran the gauntlet of challenges, changes and constant scrutiny.
 I am especially satisfied to know that we successfully married taste with extravagance to create an understated work of art

 Andrew J. Kaner is president at Aquatic Consultants Inc., based in Miami.
-He has a diverse background of education and life experience.
+He ihas a diverse background of education and life experience.
 He earned his Master of Landscape Architecture degree from Florida International University.
 Later on, while studying how people spend their vacations, free time and leisure activities, Kaner developed an interest in working with water as a creative medium to enhance natural and built environments.
 That idea led to his current position at Aquatic Consultants Inc., where his work focuses on assisting homeowners, landscape architects, architects, developers, builders, property owners, managers and contractors worldwide, in realizing their visions of creating unique environments centered on water.
+He has continued his education through Genesis University and is a member of the Society of Watershape Designers.